Trump says he's ending trade talks with Canada over TV ads

 The foundation said it is “reviewing legal options in this matter” and invited the public to watch the unedited video of Reagan's address.

-More than three-quarters of Canadian exports go to the U.S., and nearly $3.6 billion Canadian (US$2.7 billion) worth of goods and services cross the border daily.
+More than three-quarters of Canadian exports go to the U.S., and nearly $3.6 billion Canadian ($2.7 billion U.S.) worth of goods and services cross the border daily.

 Trump said earlier this week that he had seen the ad on television and said that it showed that his tariffs were having an impact.